gbondo-am/gbondo-am.github.io/_pages/about.md

 ## Professional summary
 I am environmental professional with a Geoscience background.
 Since 2014, I have been active in the water and environmental sector, gaining experience both in industry and during my Master's training.
 Over the past three years, I have developed a strong passion for GIS, Data Science, and programming, focusing on modelling, and creating tools to enhance efficiency in environmental and Geoscience work.
 I did my master's thesis on environmental radon modelling using machine learning techniques, thereby acquiring knowledge of environmental modelling techniques.
 I am always eager to learn new tools and skills, which equipp me with a diverse skillset of varying knowledge level.

-### Current employment
-I am presently employed as a “Wissenschaftliche Mitarbeiter” by [Technische Universität Darmstadt](https://www.geo.tu-darmstadt.de/ingenieurgeologie/index.en.jsp), working at [HLNUG](https://www.hlnug.de).
-My tasks include search for and analyse reports that are suitable for Underground Hydrogen Storage (UHS).
+I am currently employed as a “Wissenschaftliche Mitarbeiter” by [Technische Universität Darmstadt](https://www.geo.tu-darmstadt.de/ingenieurgeologie/index.en.jsp), working at [HLNUG](https://www.hlnug.de).
+My tasks include search for and analyse reports that are suitable for Underground Hydrogen Storage (UHS) in Hessen.
 I am also developing a workflow to combine 3D geological models and groundwater - including exploring methods to estimate porosity and permeability.
-In addition, I also develop tools with python for collegues.
+In addition, I also develop tools with python for when required.

 ## Domain knowledge and expertise